MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 Alternatively, you might want complete control over your tenant key, by using [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
 This scenario involves creating your tenant key and keeping the master copy on your premises.
 This scenario is often referred to as bring your own key (BYOK).
 With this option, the following happens:

-1. You generate your tenant key on your premises, in line with your IT and security policies.
+1. You generate your tenant key on your premises, in line with your IT policies and security policies.

-2. You securely transfer the tenant key from a Hardware Security Module (HSM) in your possession to HSMs that are owned and managed by Microsoft, using Azure Key Vault.
+2. You securely transfer the tenant key from a hardware security module (HSM) in your possession to HSMs that are owned and managed by Microsoft, using Azure Key Vault.
 Throughout this process, your tenant key never leaves the hardware protection boundary.

 3. When you transfer your tenant key to Microsoft, it stays protected by Azure Key Vault.